femid/azurewebapp-datetimeISO8601/README.md

 Download the two files in the "terraform" directory & store them in a local directory:
 - main.tf and variables.tf

-Navigate in terminal to the directory containing the files above.
+Navigate in an (admin privleged) terminal to the directory containing the files above.

 Steps to build the webapp
 -------------------------